-- functional tests on components and systems; - non-destructive testing such as radiographic, ultrasonic, dye penetrant, etc., proposed for structural field welds on major components; - pressure test requirements (if performed) on spiral case; include specifications for test bulkheads; - specify other site tests such as tightness of guide vanes which may be required during installation.
+- Functional tests on components and systems. - Specify non-destructive testing such as radiographic, ultrasonic, dye penetrant, etc., proposed for structural field welds on major components. - State pressure test requirements (if any) on spiral case; include specifications for test bulkheads. - Specify other site tests which may be required during installation.